stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

   Robert paused half-way across the room and looked at me very gravely.

    "I saw them fade away--into nothingness--Mr. Canevin, " he
 said with solemnity;  "and with them--everything.
-There isn't any more &lsquo;inside,' sir--thank God, and you, sir! "
+There isn't any more "inside,' sir--thank God, and you, sir! "

   And young Robert, at last yielding to the sustained strain which he had borne